CalMatters/mailchimp-bots/README.md

 ### Slack Webhook
 These bots use a simple webhook to send data into a specific channel.
 They are not interactive.

 To set this up, go to [Your Apps](https://api.slack.com/apps) and click `Create New App`.
 In the resulting pop-up window, select `From a manifest`.
 Choose a workspace to develop the app in and hit `Next`.
-Delete everything in the text box.
+Delete everything in the under the `JSON` tab.
 Copy the code from `manifest.json` and paste it in.
 Click `Next`, and then `Create`.

 From the sidebar that appears select `Incoming Webhooks` and scroll down until you see `Add New Webhook to Workspace`.
 Click that button, select the channel you want the metrics or test messages to go into, then click `Allow`.